hyperreal64/hyperreal64/content/posts/pokemon-interfaces-go.md

 ## Recap

 * Interfaces are a contract for types.
 They tell types *what* action(s) / methods a receiver object should execute, while the types are responsible for defining *how* those actions are to be carried out.
 * To implement an interface, a type must define **all** of the interface's methods.
-Go's compiler uses the duck test to check for interface compliance: if it looks, walks, quacks, and does everything one can reasonably expect a duck to do, then one should treat it as a duck.
+Go's compiler uses the duck test to check for interface compliance: if it looks, walks, quacks, and does everything one can reasonably expect a duck to do, then for all intents and purposes it *is* a duck.
 * The empty `interface{}` has zero methods, so all types can implement the empty interface.
 * Type switch checks the type that implements the given interface.
-This is useful for when we want to operate on data based on its type.